:max_bytes(150000):strip_icc()/Web_1500-SPR_OverallGroup_1-257eabf1c56e4e2ea8a64b750d109beb.jpg)

 |

-Amazon |
+Wayfair |

-After spending hours in a bright, sun-drenched day testing 28 patio umbrellas in The Lab, our overall top choice is the EliteShade Sunumbrella 9-foot 3-Tier Market Umbrella, which our product tester gave top marks for its ease of assembly; sturdiness and durability; one-hand crank and one-button tilt mechanism; and water resistance.
+After spending hours in a bright, sun-drenched day testing 28 patio umbrellas in The Lab, our overall top choice is the EliteShade Sunumbrella 9-foot 3-Tier Market Umbrella, which we gave top marks for its ease of assembly; sturdiness and durability; one-hand crank and one-button tilt mechanism; and water resistance.
 For a budget-friendly alternative, we recommend the Better Homes and Gardens 9 Foot Round Patio Umbrella.
 We liked its easy-clean material and its seven color choices, which would blend well with virtually any outdoor decor.

 :max_bytes(150000):strip_icc()/Web_1500-best-choice-products-10ft-solar-powered-aluminum-polyester-led-lighted-patio-umbrella-dera-burreson-01-06da7ba9a90146c3ba50715adb39e50f.jpg)